DelphiWorlds/Kastri/Demos/NativeControls/ReadMe.md

 ..to the Libraries node under the Android platform in Project Manager in your project.
 (This is already added in the demos)

+## Note about TNativeImage on Android

+In order to use the `LoadFromFile` method, you will need to enable **Secure File Sharing** in the Entitlements section of Project Options

 ## Appearance

 Here's how the controls look: